How to Keep Water Out of Your Basement

 4. Install a Sump Pump

+An interior drainage system with a sump pump can effectively solve a chronic basement water problem.
 This is a pump that kicks on when water is entering your basement.
 It then pumps water outside your home.
 You can install this yourself, but beware; it involves jackhammering and plumbing knowledge.
 Hiring a professional to install the sump pump is advised.

 If you’ve had a sump pump for a while, check that it is draining properly.
 After time they can get disconnected unbeknownst to you!
-The problems with a disconnected sump pump is that the water will be pumped out of the basement and back to the outside of the foundation.
+The problem with a disconnected sump pump is that the water will be pumped out of the basement and back to the outside of the foundation.
 The foundation is where the water entered in the first place, creating a vicious cycle.

-Still Having Severe Basement Flooding Issues?
+Still, Having Severe Basement Flooding Issues?

 1. Install Hydro Clay

-2. French Drains
+2. French or Curtain Drains

 Still Unsure?
 Call an Expert